Nicklas Strunck

-Nicklas Strunck Jakobsen ([ˈstʁɔŋk]; born 17 August 1999) is a Danish professional footballer who plays as a midfielder for Esbjerg fB.
+Nicklas Strunck Jakobsen ([ˈstʁɔŋk]; born 17 August 1999) is a Danish professional footballer who plays as a midfielder for Norwegian Eliteserien side Bryne FK.

 Youth career

 Strunck started his career with Ølstykke, but after being demoted to the second team, his father, Kenn Strunck Jakobsen, decided to transfer him to Stenløse BK, where he himself had once played on the first team as a senior.
 Strunck played for Stenløse in two years, before joining Frederikssund, where he also played for two years.
 As an under-15 player, he joined FC Nordsjælland.
 He won the U17 Talent of the Year award in 2016 by the Danish Football Association in 2016.

 Club career

 Nordsjælland

 Strunck got his first senior call up on 11 February 2018, where he sat on the bench for the whole game against SønderjyskE in the Danish Superliga.
 He made his debut for FC Nordsjælland only five days later at the age of 18.
 Strunck started on the bench, but replaced Mikkel Damsgaard in the 91st minute in a 2–1 victory against OB.

 Strunck was officially promoted the first team squad for the 2018–19 season.
 Strunck signed a contract extension in July 2018 until 2021.